 The Test Procedure

 Our technician will fit you with the Holter monitor.
-This will involve placing sticky electrodes onto the chest and connecting leads to these.
+This will involve placing sticky electrodes onto the chest and connecting ‘leads’ or small wires to these.
 You may be asked to wear the monitor for 24 hours or even longer depending on your condition.